nightsense/nightshell/README.md

 Once you've installed this repository (step 1), your nightsense-designed vim theme should work in terminal vim (provided the terminal application is compatible).
 (The vim theme file will automatically run the appropriate script in `~/.nightshell/`.)

-If **different themes** are used in the terminal and vim, however, the vim theme will persist in the terminal after vim is closed.
-In order to restore the terminal theme upon exiting vim, you can wrap the `vim` command in a shell function:
+If **different nightshell themes** are used in the terminal and vim, however, the vim theme will persist in the terminal after vim is closed.
+In order to restore the nightshell terminal theme upon exiting vim, you can wrap the `vim` command in a shell function:

 ### bash/zsh